inducer/lecture-tube/README.md

 # LectureTube

+## What is this?

+Lecture Tube consists of:

-A JavaScript web player (see `upload/html/`) and a bunch of scripts and recipes to help you post lecture videos (with synchronized room video and screen capture) to the web.
+* A JavaScript web player (see `upload/html/`)
+* a bunch of scripts and (manual) recipes

+to help you

+* record,
+* post-process, and
+* post

+(not just) lecture videos to the web.
+These lecture videos consist of

+* a screencast and
+* lecture hall video, plus
+* two user-selectable audio streams.

+The player arranges for synchronized playback of these streams and allows some minimal non-linear editing.

 [Demo](http://www.cs.nyu.edu/courses/fall12/CSCI-GA.2945-001/video/upload/html/player.html?descriptor=metadata/2012-09-05.json)

+LectureTube was written for my [High-Performance Computing class](http://wiki.tiker.net/Teaching/HPCFall2012) at NYU.
+The class web page contains links to a lecture's worth of videos.
+The motivat

 Browser support:
 * Chrome